 - Stakeholder Engagement.
 We have designed and conducted extensive and diverse stakeholder engagement strategies and have decades of experience working with providers and provider organizations, advocacy groups, community-based organizations, Medicaid agency leadership, and contracted vendors.

 - Requests for Proposals (RFPs).
 We know the complexity of PACE RFPs.
 We have experience supporting states with procurements, including drafting of the RFP and contract requirements, and supporting the RFP evaluation.
 We have prepared public announcements and timelines, as well as executive briefing documents.
-We have prepared scoring tools, as well as led and coordinated the scoring and evaluation of PACE proposals.
+We have prepared scoring tools, as well as coordinated and supported states through the scoring and evaluation process.

 - Readiness Reviews.
 We support clients in the state readiness review process to ensure the PACE organization meets the regulatory requirements.
 We can help states review these applications from administrative, financial, and operational perspectives and offer constructive feedback.
 Our on-site readiness review services include vital clinical evaluation to ensure the centers comply with CMS guidelines.

 - Pay for Performance.
 We support our clients with pay for performance initiatives to improve health outcomes by working with POs on metrics that encourage integrated care, care coordination, and incentives for high quality care in a financially sustainable delivery system.

 - Post-Implementation Monitoring.
 We conduct financial reviews of approved PACE organizations and participate in the federal review process.
 Regular financial reviews of the PACE organizations are particularly important to ensure the entities remain financially sustainable.
 Post-implementation monitoring of quality metrics is also critical to long-term success of a PACE program.
 Our experience in this area offers unique insight into quality compliance with CMS.